vitas/mlflow-enterprise-gateway/README.md

 - Configurable tenant tag key (`TENANT_TAG_KEY` / `GW_TENANT_TAG_KEY`).
 - Kubernetes/OpenShift gateway-only deployment manifests and minimal Helm chart.

+## Related work and positioning

+Many MLflow deployments use authentication-focused proxy patterns in front of MLflow (for example OIDC-enabled reverse proxies).
+Those approaches typically provide:

+- OIDC login and token/session handling
+- SSO/session protection for UI/API access
+- coarse-grained service-level access control

+This project focuses on governance at the MLflow API boundary:

+- tenant isolation for runs and model registry operations
+- role-based access control per action
+- structured audit logging for policy decisions
+- policy enforcement without modifying MLflow core

+The gateway is complementary to authentication proxy setups, not a replacement.
+Authentication can be handled by existing proxy/IdP layers, while this gateway enforces tenant-aware authorization and audit controls on MLflow API traffic.

 ## Quickstart

 ### 1) Clone and install